dialchain/dial/README.md

 The Dial __sustainability policy__ requires each token to be associated with a payment substantial enough to maintain the token toward its expiration.
 The total value held by the Dial will be the motivating factor for publishers to join and service future time windows.

-The following picture displays the life cycle of a declaration, form the request for publication to the transfer of control to the subsequent time window.
+The following picture displays the life cycle of a declaration, from the request for publication to the transfer of control to the subsequent time window.
 Dashed lines describe operations performed at the closing of a time window.
 Solid lines cover the process from the submission of a declaration to the reception of the publication certificate by the submitting participant.

 ![DIAL-WORKFLOW](./img/../specs/img/dial-workflow.png?raw=true&width=5)